 I also think people are afraid of being on their own and in silence, because that forces them to look within at some point.
 When you are by yourself, you are not affected by other people’s mental and emotional energy, so it becomes clear what’s going on in your own self.
 Most people don’t like having such an alien experience, since it requires you to look at aspects of yourself that you have probably ignored or actively chosen to dismiss.

 How can you center yourself though, if you are not willing to look within and get hold of your thoughts and emotions?
 The cost of living away from your center is separation, suffering and distress.
 Why?
 That’s when your decision making about life and your routines become slaves of your distorted and automatic cognitive functions.
 You think you choose how your day unfolds, but you don’t.
 You simply react to reality instead of responding to it.

-When you react to reality, you are opting for a mindless way of being.
-When you respond to it, you are choosing a mindful way of being.
+When you react to reality, you are opting for a mindless way of living.
+When you respond to it, you are choosing the mindful way.
 In other words, you are operating based on your higher consciousness and not from the ego that believes the world is faulty and that life is just a painful experience that entertains us.
 Do you know what I find most dangerous about this?
-It’s the fact that many people don’t even realise they belong to this last category of experience, because they never have the time and the solitude needed to observe life and the way they behave.
+It’s the fact that many people don’t even realise they belong to this last category of experience, because they never have the time and the much needed solitude to observe life and the way they behave.

 You can only find your center, the position to understand yourself and the way you live reality, by creating and giving yourself the solitude and the silence you need to examine yourself.
 You can’t find your center if you are constantly distracted by other people and the loudness that permeates this post-modern society where the individual doesn’t even know about his or her own process of individuation.
 Jung is known for having defined such experience as the transformation of our psyche so that we become who we are destined to be and follow our purpose by confronting and making our unconscious conscious.

 How can you do this if you are mostly alienated from yourself and surrounded by chaos?